 - 5) A warning system will be in place to document the time the superintendent notes actionable neglect.
-A BLUE sticker with the time noted will be affixed to the cage/ stall (swine, sheep, or goats), or tack area (cattle or alpacas) for the area that needs attention.
+A BLUE sticker with the time noted will be affixed to the cage/ stall (swine, sheep, goats, poultry or rabbits), or tack area (cattle or alpacas) for the area that needs attention.
 A YELLOW sticker with the time noted will be affixed if the animal(s) need attention.
 Once the matter has been resolved, the superintendent will remove the sticker. - 6) If an exhibitor fails to respond to the warning stickers within 2 hours, the barn superintendent will attempt to phone the exhibitor one time.
 If the exhibitor does not respond in a timely manner to take care of the animal(s) or neglects them a second time, he/she will be asked to remove ALL of his/her animals from the fairground premises.
 The only exception will be for swine that can move only to a terminal market.
-These swine will not be sold in the Market Animal Sale. - 7) Once you are requested to remove your animals, which will happen in person or with a phone call, you will forfeit ALL premiums in the livestock or small animal categories, whatever categories your animals were exhibited in. - 8) The final decision on removal of the animals will be made by a group of at least 3 people, all of whom are on the Youth Exhibit Committee, the Market Animal Committee or the applicable Fair Board (Rosholt or Amherst). - 9) All cages/pens and surrounding area are to be cleaned at the end of the Fair when the animals are released.
+These swine will not be-allowed to participate in the Market Animal Sale. - 7) Once you are requested to remove your animals, which will happen in person or with a phone call, you will forfeit ALL premiums in the livestock or small animal categories, whatever categories your animals were exhibited in. - 8) The final decision on removal of the animals will be made by a group of at least 3 people, all of whom are on the Youth Exhibit Committee, the Market Animal Committee or the Fair Board. - 9) All cages/pens and surrounding area are to be cleaned at the end of the Fair when the animals are released.
 Failure to do so will result in the forfeiture of the animal class premiums.

 We would appreciate everyone's cooperation in this matter.
-We want to continue to present a positive image of 4-H and FFA to those attending the Fairs.
+We want to continue to present a positive image of 4-H, FFA and other approved youth organizations to those attending the Fair.

 Member signature

 Date

-Parent signature
+Parent/Guardian signature

 Date

-Telephone number where I can be reached du iring the fair
+Telephone number where I can be reached during the fair

-The Portage County Fairs Animal Exhibitor's Code of Ethics can be found on page 6 of the fair book.
+The Portage County Fairs Animal Exhibitor's Code of Ethics can be found on pages 5-6 of the fair book.

-AMHERST FAIR JUDGING SCHEDULE
+ROSHOLT FAIR JUDGING SCHEDULE

-http://amherstfair.com
+http://rosholtfair.com/